ryman1/keeweb-wiki/FAQ.md

 Q: Why is there a security warning on Windows?
 Why Mac might disallow opening the app?
 Why the publisher is Unknown?
 A: There's no malware inside.
 The code is not signed because it costs money (this is not one-time fee), and for now I'm not going to pay yearly for a free app.

+Q: What if your github account got hacked?
+A: If you're afraid of that, you can use desktop version, or fork to your account, or deploy to your server.
+Just to note: the same applies to every password manager app: what if app's website is hacked?

 ### Sync
 Q: What is offline?
 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, cached state will be used.